FACTBOX-Democratic governors defeat election deniers in U.S. midterm elections | Politics

 ARIZONA Widely seen as one of the closest gubernatorial races in the country, the contest for Arizona's open governorship pits Secretary of State Katie Hobbs, a Democrat, against former news anchor Kari Lake, a Republican.

-Hobbs rose to national prominence in 2020 when she defended Arizona's election results against former President Donald Trump's false claims of voting fraud.
-Lake, who received Trump's endorsement, has embraced those claims and vowed to ban mail-in voting if she wins.
-KANSAS
+Hobbs rose to national prominence in 2020 when she defended Arizona's election results against Trump's false claims of voting fraud.
+Lake, who received the former president's endorsement, has embraced those claims and vowed to ban mail-in voting if she wins.
+NEVADA

-Democratic Governor Laura Kelly is being challenged by Republican Derek Schmidt for the only governorship Democrats are defending in a state won by Trump in 2020.
-She is seen as one of the most vulnerable Democratic governors this year.
-Kelly has run on funding education and transportation infrastructure.
-Schmidt, the state's attorney general who was endorsed by Trump, has tried to link Kelly to Biden on issues such as inflation and transgender rights.
-Kelly could be helped by independent candidate Dennis Pyle, who is expected to take some of the conservative vote in the toss-up race.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)